ZhangKun1993/Software/README.md

 case 1:
 ---
 	1.Execute the DataRender.exe＜/br＞
-	2.Load background image(NE1_50M_SR_W.tif) and load earthquake dataset(EarthquakeDataset1990-2013.shp)＜/br＞
+	2.Load background image(NE1_50M_SR_W.tif) and load earthquake dataset(EarthquakeDataset1990-2013.shp)
-	3.Loading symbol library (Default Marker.MSD) in the bin folder, the default symbol is circle 1. ＜/br＞ The testing symbol can be specified though a GUI (symbol viewer). ＜/br＞ 4.Choose a drawing method to render the data.＜/br＞ 5.The performance results are output as a text file in the working folder.＜/br＞
+	3.Loading symbol library (Default Marker.MSD) in the bin folder, the default symbol is circle 1.
+	The testing symbol can be specified though a GUI (symbol viewer).
+	4.Choose a drawing method to render the data.
+	5.The performance results are output as a text file in the working folder.

 case 2:
 ---
-	1.Execute the DataRender.exe
+	1.Execute the DataRender.exe.
 	2.Load background image(bei jing.tif) and load GPS trajectory dataset.You Can Use "Crtl + A" to select all files in GPS trajectory dataset folder .
 	3. Loading symbol library (Default Marker.MSD) in the bin folder, the default symbol is circle 1.
 The testing symbol can be specified though a GUI (symbol viewer).
 	4.Choose a drawing method to render the data.